maine-woDNA/maine-woDNA.github.io/index.md

     - text: What is eDNA?
       type: secondary
       url: /environmentalDNA
+    - text: Where are we in Maine?
+      type: primary
+      url: /WhereInMaine
     - text: Start the Experiment!
-      type: primary
+      type: secondary
       url: /Experiment
 ---